It’s not the events of our lives that shape us, but our beliefs as to what those events mean.

 How must I alter my language patterns to match this new belief?

 How must I change my environment to match this new belief?

 Are there any other aspects of my life that need adjusting in order to integrate this new belief successfully into my life?

-When it comes to altering your language, you might like to use scripted affirmations throughout your day that will help you to stay on track and focused in the right direction.
+When it comes to altering your language patterns, you might like to use scripted affirmations throughout your day.
+These affirmations will help you to stay on track.
 Affirmations such as:

 I can do this… I believe in myself…